Splitting fields and general differential Galois theory: Splitting fields

 \subsection{Abstract splitting fields}

-As before all rings are assumed to be algebras over a field $K$.
-Consider a family of differentially finitely generated rings $\{\,B_\alpha\,\}$ (not necessarily simple) and let $L$ be a field.
-Consider all homomorphisms $B_\alpha\to L$ for all $\alpha$.
-Thereby some family of subrings in $L$ is defined.
-If $L$ is the smallest field containing this family, then we shall say that $L$ is generated by $\{\,B_\alpha\,\}$.
-The image of $B_\alpha$ in $L$ under some homomorphism we shall denote by $\overline{B_\alpha}$.
+As above, all differential rings are assumed to be algebras over some differential field $K$.
+We consider an arbitrary family of differentially finitely generated $K$-algebras $\{\,B_\alpha\,\}$ (not necessarily simple ones), and let $L$ be some differential field.
+We consider all possible differential homomorphisms $B_\alpha\to L$ for all possible $\alpha$.
+Thus some family of differential subrings of $L$ is defined.
+If $L$ is the smallest differential field containing this family, then we shall say that $L$ {{\it is generated by the set of rings} $\{\,B_\alpha\,\}$.
+For the convenience of subsequent notation we denote by $\overline{B_\alpha}$ the image of $B_\alpha$ in $L$ under some differential homomorphism.